Xavierkelly/PhotoFlip.js/README.md

 # PhotoFlip
 A simple jquery plugin that allows you to dynamically change the background image of a container or div by just stating the images in an array and the id of the background you want to change.
+Please star, give feedback and updates to make PhotoFlip better.
 ###Demo
 ![PhotoFlip.js ScreenShot](http://www.kelly.tech/static/img/photoflip.png "PhotoFlip.js ScreenShot")